-Carbon financing is a funding mechanism that puts a monetary amount on carbon emissions, allowing companies wishing to offset their GHG emissions to buy carbon credits earned from sustainable organizations and their projects.
+Carbon financing refers to funding mechanisms that puts a monetary amount on carbon emissions, allowing, for example, companies wishing to offset their GHG emissions to buy carbon credits earned from sustainable organizations and their projects.

 This provides vital funding for innovative projects that make sustainable energy solutions a reality, including for the benefit of those living in developing countries worldwide.
 Your business can compensate for your remaining GHG emissions that cost too much to be reduced internally by partnering with respected and renowned providers, like the American Carbon Registry, Gold Standard, The Nature Conservancy, and Verra, plus many more.

 In this article, the GHG emissions management experts at SINAI define carbon finance and the carbon markets that exist to support carbon financing.
 We also explain how you can combine climate finance methodologies to better manage your firm’s GHG emissions reductions.